open-component-model/ocm/examples/lib/tour/04-working-with-config/README.md

-required purposes, and the configuration management provides an extensible way to embed native technology specific ways to provide credentials just by adding an appropriate type of credential repository, which reads the specialized stoarge and feeds it into the credential context.
-Those specifications can be added via the credengtial configuration object to the central configuration.
+required purposes, and the configuration management provides an extensible way to embed native technology specific ways to provide credentials just by adding an appropriate type of credential repository, which reads the specialized storage and feeds it into the credential context.
+Those specifications can be added via the credential configuration object to the central configuration.

 One such repository type is the docker config type.
 It